leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: cornealedema-treatment_general-cornearefractive
 - What is the treatment for corneal edema?
+- Can my cornea swelling recover?
+- Can cornea edema be treated?
+- Is there anything i can do to stop my cornea from deteriorating
 - How to treat corneal edema?
 - How to heal corneal edema?
 - How to cure corneal edema?